 First, let’s tackle the most frequently-cited statute for loan programs and incentive grants, G.S.
 158-7.1 (the Local Development Act), which turns out not to be a perfect fit for a development finance program in food deserts.
 North Carolina case law regarding incentives under G.S.
 158-7.1 (Maready v.
 City of Winston-Salem) is clearly focused on substantial job creation and increasing the tax base in the context of interstate competition, as explained in a prior blog post.
 Retail grocers locating in food deserts will only rarely meet those criteria, and existing corner stores that agree to refit their stores almost certainly won’t.
 G.S.
 158-7.1 does, however, provide authority for the establishment of a general credit enhancement program such as a loan loss reserve for banks that offer loans to grocers in food deserts, and for local governments acting as lender and offering market-rate loans to grocers directly.

 A better statutory fit for offering incentives or loans in low-income food deserts would be the community development statutes, G.S.
 160A-456 (cities) and G.S.
 153A-376 (counties).
 These statutes authorize local governments to engage in community development programs for the benefit of low- and moderate-income persons.
 The North Carolina Constitution states that it is “one of the first duties of a civilized and a Christian state” to aid “the poor, the unfortunate, and the orphan.”
 A conservative test to determine whether authority exists under these statutes for a particular program is one used for federal Community Development Block Grant programs: whether the population benefiting from the grant or loan consists of at least 51% low- and moderate-income persons.
 A grocer locating in a low-income food desert and serving low-income persons probably fits the criteria.
 However, any direct grant must meet strict underwriting criteria to ensure the benefit for low income persons will be achieved and that the recipient business has properly structured debt and equity, that profits are not excessive, and that the business will remain financially viable in order to deliver the promised benefit to low income persons..

-There are other sources of statutory authority for grants and loans that don’t require job creation, provided some other important public purpose is served and the financial assistance is necessary to the project (as explained in this post).
-For example, loans could be offered to a small corner grocer who agrees to locate in a blighted area that is a designated urban redevelopment area (as described in this post) or in a municipal service district for downtown revitalization (described in this post).
+There are other sources of statutory authority for providing assistance that don’t require job creation, provided some other important public purpose is served and the financial assistance is necessary to the project (as explained in this post).
+For example, loans could be offered to a small corner grocer who agrees to locate in a blighted area that is a designated urban redevelopment area (as described in this post).